 Gray Water Tank

-The gray water tank is what holds the water used to wash your hands, shower, or wash dishes.
+The gray water tank is what holds the water runoff from washing your hands, showering, or washing dishes.
 In most RVs, all sinks and showers drain into the gray water tank.
 Once in the tank, the water will sit until dumped by the user.
 Gray water should always be dumped at a designated sewer dump, never on the ground.

 Most gray water tanks are around 40 to 50 gallons.
-That said, the capacity of these tanks will vary from one RV to another, so be sure to check to see what size yours is.
+That said, the capacity of these tanks will vary from one RV to another, so be sure to check the size of your tank.

 Black Water Tank